-The University of Idaho College of Forestry, Wildlife and Range Sciences operates a research nursery producing 925,000 container-grown seedlings annually.
-The facility serves as a laboratory and offers practical experience to students in agriculture, forestry and forest nursery management.
+The University of Idaho, College of Forestry, Wildlife and Range Sciences operates a research nursery producing 925,000 container-grown seedlings annually.
+The facility serves as a laboratory and offers practical experience to students in agriculture, forestry, and forest nursery management.

-Three spruce species are annually grown at the facility: Engelmann, Colorado blue, and Norway.
-Engelmann spruce is grown primarily for reforestation, and seedlings are annually planted on state lands, private forest industry lands, and on the University of Idaho Experimental Forest.
-Blue and Norway spruce seedlings are planted for conservation purposes throughout Idaho.
+Scotch and Austrian pine seedlings are planted throughout Idaho for conservation purposes, as ornamentals, and sometimes for Christmas trees.
 Field data on outplanted seedlings, coupled with detailed crop histories maintained by the nursery, produce feedback for future crops.
-Microcomputers help monitor seedling development and guide cultural practices, yielding seedlings with high survivability and growth.
+Microcomputers help monitor seedling development and guide cultural practices, vielding seedlings with high survivability and growth.